arindamdawn-zz/tab-and-space/posts/30-days-of-python-1.md

 To keep things extremely simple at first, I wanted to play around with some basic **hello world** type code, to begin with.
-I used the amazing online playground [REPL](https://repl.it) to kickstart writing some python code and do a syntax comparison with javascript as well.
+I used the amazing online playground [REPL](https://repl.it) to kickstart writing some python code and do a syntax comparison with JavaScript as well.

 ```python
 name = input('What is your name?') #promts user input in console and store in a variable
 print('Welcome to the world of Python ' + name) # prints to console

 ```
-comparing it with javascript
+comparing it with JavaScript

 ```javascript
 const name = prompt('What is your name?');